 MTA To Offer Discounted Fares During Holiday Season

+The MTA wants to give straphangers an early holiday gift, and while it won't come wrapped in a bow, in may lighten the load during an expensive time of the year.
 In a memo, MTA executive director Katherine Lapp recommends a holiday promotion that would include half fares on the weekends from through ThanksgivingNew Year's and during the entire last week of December for those who use pay-per-ride cards.

 Those who use a monthly MetroCard during the holiday season will get four free days and those who purchase a weekly MetroCard will get one free day.
 There would also be a special holiday MetroCard good from November 23 through New Year's Day – a total of 39 days for the cost of a 30-day MetroCard.
 “I guess it gets people back in town, everyone needs to ride the subway anyway.
 It's a great idea,” said one straphanger.
 “It's a fantastic idea, it's about time.
 It's about time they're helping us out for a change,” added another.
 “Sooner or later they're gonna raise the price anyway.
 So at least we get a little break in the meantime,” added a third.